julianganjs/symbol-recognizing-robot-car/README.md

 ## Features
 ### Symbol Recognition
 - ### Methodology
   In order to prevent background imagery from interrupting the symbol recognition process of the delivery robot, color masking is utilized to extract the region of interest within each symbol.
 This region of interest is identified by the purple border surrounding each symbol.
+From the OpenCV library, `cv2.inRange` is used to extract only the specific purple color range from the input camera feed.
+From the extracted image, `cv2.boudingRect` is then used to determine the width to height ratio of the purple border using x, y, w, h coordinates.
+This ensures that only a purple border of this size can be recognized, thus removing the error of interruptions from purple objects in the background.
+A blue border is drawn around the ROI in the video output using `cv2.rectangle` and the x, y, w, h coordinates.
+This informs the user if the purple border has been recognized, along with the ROI in the input camera feed where the symbol recognition process will take place.
 ### Direction Following
 - ### Methodology
   Color dominance was determined to be the most effective way to recognize and differentiate arrows in 4 different directions.
 It uses K-Means Clustering from the OpenCV library to obtain centroids of each color in the ROI.
 The blue circle of the arrow symbol is split into 9 zones.
 The white centroid of the top, bottom, left and right zones are compared to locate the tip of the arrow.
 Once located, the direction is then identified.
 <br><br><img src="https://github.com/julianganjs/symbol-recognizing-robot-car/assets/127673790/73e21726-53df-47d2-8289-ccdabd3bb1d8" width="550vw"><br><br>
 Color masking was used to isolate the red color of the stop sign in the ROI.
-The extracted octagon was then identified using functions from the OpenCV library.
+The extracted octagon was then identified using `cv2.HoughCircles` from the OpenCV library.
 If one or multiple circles were detected, this lets the robot know that it should halt.
 - ### Symbols
   <img src="https://github.com/julianganjs/symbol-recognizing-robot-car/assets/127673790/102c4602-8106-4f5e-8a3e-4469811e0d85" width="180vw">
   <img src="https://github.com/julianganjs/symbol-recognizing-robot-car/assets/127673790/e45b86b5-2b43-40b2-9b66-f5aeb461f624" width="180vw">